objcio/articles/2015-02-10-photo-extensions.md

 }
 ```

-Here, these two methods are on the shared `FilsterFilter` class, which is also
+Here, these two methods are on the shared `FiltsterFilter` class, which is also
 responsible for determining compatibility of the adjustment data:

 ```